UKCloud/documentation/articles/shared/shared-how-license-microsoft.md

 ## Microsoft desktop licensing

-UKCloud offers a variety of ways for you to run aand license Windows desktop worloads on the platform:
+UKCloud offers a variety of ways for you to run and license Windows desktop workloads on the platform:

 - UKCloud Desktop as a Service.
-A purpose-built VDI/remote workijng solution aimed at providing the ability for customers to virtualise their desktop usage including all of the licensing required.
+A purpose-built VDI/remote working solution aimed at enabling customers to virtualise their desktop usage, including all of the licensing required.
 Details are available within the Knowledge Centre for more information.

-- Purchasing Windows 10 Enterprise licenses from UKCloud.
-As a Microsoft CSP, UKCloud are able to purchase and provide Windows 10 Enterprise licenses for its customers on an annual basis which are charged per each month.
-Please create a Service request stating the number and version of licenses required.
+- Purchasing Windows 10 Enterprise licences from UKCloud.
+As a Microsoft CSP, UKCloud is able to purchase and provide Windows 10 Enterprise licences for customers on an annual basis, charged per month.
+To utilise this service, create a Service Request stating the number and version of licences required.

-- Bring your own Windows 10 Enterprise licensing via QMTH.
-As a Tier 1 direct CSP, UKCloud are an authorised partner on the Qualified MultiTenant Hoster (QMTH) program.
-The QMTH program enables you to purchase Microsoft 10 Enterprise licences, and use these on our multi-tenant cloud platform.
+- Bring your own Windows 10 Enterprise licensing via Qualified MultiTenant Hoster (QMTH).
+As a Tier 1 direct CSP, UKCloud is an authorised partner on the QMTH program.
+The QMTH program enables you to purchase Microsoft 10 Enterprise licences and use them on our multi-tenant cloud platform.

 For more information regarding the QMTH program, we have further details on the [UKCloud web site](https://ukcloud.com/qualified-multitenant-hoster-program/)